...

 AIS Now Required - Always

 The biggest universal change?
-All foreign vessels must have their AIS (Automated Identification System) on at all times while in Bahamian waters.
+All vessels above 50 ft must have their AIS (Automated Identification System) on at all times while in Bahamian waters.
 That includes when you’re docked, underway, or just passing through.
 Miss this requirement and you could be looking at a $1,000 fine.
 So, double-check that your AIS is installed, working, and transmitting before you enter Bahamian territory.
 Owners without AIS equipment will have to retrofit vessels to comply.

 Cruise the Bahamas Often?
 The New FDCC Might Be for You